konflux-ci/build-definitions/README.md

 Task migrations are Bash scripts defined in version-specific task directories.
-In general, a migration consists of a series of pipeline-migration-tool `modify` subcommands to modify pass-in pipeline in order to work with the new version of task.
+In general, a migration consists of a series of pipeline-migration-tool `modify` subcommands to modify pipeline YAML in order to work with the new version of task.
 Developers can do more with task migrations on the pipelines, e.g. add/remove a task, add/remove/update task parameters, change execution order of a task, etc.